Financial-Times/ui-style-guide/index.md

 __Miller Display Bold__

-This font is used for article headlines.
+Used for article headlines.
 It's not used by FT.com but can be seen on the FT webapp.

 __Miller Display Bolder__

-This is used for article headlines.
+Used for article headlines.
 It's not used by FT.com but can be seen on the FT webapp.

 __Georgia__